evelynkyl/scifi-sentiment-emotion-classifiction/README.md

 | dystro |      10 books (Details can be found in [data](https://github.com/evelynkyl/scifi-sentiment-emotion-classifiction/data)) | Project Gutenburg   | Dystopia | 19-20th century   |

 ## Result
-The detailed results and experiments can be found in the [notebook](https://github.com/evelynkyl/scifi-sentiment-emotion-classifiction/senti_emo_classfication_dystopian.ipynb)
+The detailed results and experiments can be found in the notebook in the root directory of this repo.
 ### The entire collection and its subset (2BR02B)
 ![image](https://user-images.githubusercontent.com/40916491/149620871-1b71231c-9d15-497c-8a2e-c276c9ef0cd8.png)
 ![image](https://user-images.githubusercontent.com/40916491/149620966-077abf03-9b27-465c-80ad-e3a43ef33f5d.png)